gvwilson/tidynomicon/_en/basics.md

 #> [1] "" "" ""
 ```

-Ah---it appears that `character(N)` constructs a vector of character strings of the specified length
+Ah---it appears that `character(N)` constructs a vector of empty strings of the specified length.
-and fills it with empty strings.
 The expression `character(0)` presumably therefore means
 "an [empty vector](#g:empty-vector) of type character".
 From this,